Update: October 19, 2020

 So, ask a few key questions while you have them on the phone before you take on the job.

-Otherwise, you schedule them in, they come over and you figure out that may not be what they needed.
+Otherwise, you schedule them in, and you find out that may not be what they needed.

 Then, you’ve wasted their time and yours.

 If the zipper slide is broken, they can go to JoAnn Fabrics or their local fabric store and buy a new one.
 They can also buy them online.

 The customer can do the replacement themselves and it saves them alot of money and you alot of time.
-But, if your customer doesn’t want to replace the slide, you could do that for a small fee.
+But, if your customer doesn’t want to replace the slide themselves, you could do that for a small fee.